Morning Sickness...HELP!

 If you are feeling overwhelmed please go to your GP and get medication to help treat your nausea and/or vomiting.
 Don't suffer and be kind to yourself, especially if it's effecting your mental well-being.

-If the nausea & vomiting is excessive preventing you keeping food and drink down then you can be at risk of dehydration and weight loss.
+If the nausea and vomiting is excessive preventing you keeping food and drink down then you can be at risk of dehydration and weight loss.
 You need to contact your midwife and may have to be admitted to hospital to have some IV fluids.
-The nausea & vomiting may not get better after 20 weeks and in some severe cases can last the whole pregnancy.
+The nausea and vomiting may not get better after 20 weeks and in some severe cases can last the whole pregnancy.

 Just remember it will come to an end, it's not forever!